 In this phase the RFC is set open for discussion for a period of 60 days, all allowed stakeholders (ETIM members) can participate in the discussion using the discussion board to an RFC.
-For minor changes (only additions, this to the judgement of the TC), the TC can decide to skip the discussion phase, to make it possible to enable a quick implementation.
+For minor changes (only additions, this to the judgement of the SC), the SC can decide to skip the discussion phase, to make it possible to enable a quick implementation.
 At the start of this phase a notification is sent (by weekly summary at this time) to everyone that has indicated he wants to be informed to changes in this class or group of classes.
-Notification is organized by PIF (personal interest filter), as described in chapter 2.2.
+Notification is organized by the user's favourites selection, as described in chapter 2.2.
 All discussion entries are also included in the weekly status update on changes.